U2 3D: Initial screenings

 U2 were committed to preserving the film's 3D format and decided to only release it in digital 3D.
-To help promote this film format, U2 3D was first screened at the 2007 Cannes Film Festival on May 19, 2007.
-It was one of nine films to be screened out-of-competition at the 2007 festival, and was the first live-action 3D film shown at Cannes.
+To help promote this film format, a preview of U2 3D was screened at the 2007 Cannes Film Festival on May 19.
+It was one of nine films to be screened out-of-competition at the 2007 festival, and was the first live-action 3D film ever screened at Cannes.
 Following a brief song performance by U2 at the festival, the film was screened at midnight inside the Palais des Festivals et des Congrès.
-At the time, the 3D post-production process was incomplete; therefore, a shortened, 56-minute version of the title was screened, featuring nine of the completed version's 14 songs.
-Originally scheduled for the third quarter of 2007, the completed version premiered at the 2008 Sundance Film Festival on January 19, 2008 at the Ellen Eccles Theatre.
-The theater incorporated a customized sound system designed especially for the premiere with new Dolby 3D technology, which John Modell referred to as "the most high tech film screening that's ever been done in history."
+At the time, the 3D post-production process was incomplete; therefore the preview was only 56 minutes long, featuring nine songs.

+Originally scheduled for the third quarter of 2007, the completed version of U2 3D premiered at the 2008 Sundance Film Festival on January 19 at the Ellen Eccles Theatre.
+The venue incorporated a customized sound system designed especially for the premiere with new Dolby 3D technology, which John Modell referred to as "the most high tech film screening that's ever been done in history."

 Releases and box office

 U2 3D was slated to be screened only in IMAX theaters, but the large increase in the number of digital 3D theaters following post-production prompted the filmmakers to expand the release to include those cinemas.
-Two different types of polarized 3D glasses were used for the IMAX 3D and digital 3D showings.
-The IMAX 3D version of the film used glasses with one lens polarized horizontally and one polarized vertically, while the digital 3D version used glasses with two circularly polarized lenses.
+Two different types of polarized 3D glasses were used for the IMAX 3D and digital 3D showings; the IMAX 3D version of the film used glasses with one lens polarized horizontally and one polarized vertically, while the digital 3D version used glasses with two circularly polarized lenses.
 John Modell described the IMAX version as a "more immersive experience", and stated that the digital 3D version features more vivid colors.

 On January 23, 2008, U2 3D was released into IMAX theaters in the United States and Canada for its initial limited release.
 It grossed $964,315 in the US during its opening weekend after playing in 61 theaters, and ranked at number 20 at the box office.
 The IMAX release took place much earlier than the film's wide release, as many IMAX theaters had booked The Spiderwick Chronicles, which was released on February 15.
-U2 3D was U2's second feature film, following 1988's Rattle and Hum, and the third concert film from the Vertigo Tour, following the direct-to-video concert films Vertigo 2005: Live from Chicago and Vertigo 2005: Live from Milan.
+U2 3D was U2's second theatrically-released film, following 1988's Rattle and Hum, and the third concert film from the Vertigo Tour, following the direct-to-video releases Vertigo 2005: Live from Chicago and Vertigo 2005: Live from Milan.